Patients and visitors

 All A&E departments use a priority system where the most seriously ill patients are seen first.
 In A&E you will be seen by specialist doctors and nurses who are trained to manage life-threatening injuries and illnesses.

-When to go to an urgent care centre (UCC)
+When to go to an urgent treatment centre (UTC)

-UCCs should be used when a condition is urgent enough that you cannot wait for a GP appointment (usually 48 hours) but you do not need emergency treatment at an A&E. UCCs are run by experienced GPs and nurses with skills in urgent care.
+UTCs should be used when a condition is urgent enough that you cannot wait for a GP appointment (usually 48 hours) but you do not need emergency treatment at an A&E. UTCs are run by experienced GPs and nurses with skills in urgent care.